pedro-hf-mendes/cronk-template/SECURITY.md

 ## Reporting a Vulnerability

 Don't.
-This is just a dummy project
+This is just a dummy project.
+But this is an email: email@gmail.com